ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+be careful what you say.
+In speaking of
 a person&#x27;s faults, Pray don&#x27;t forget
 your own; Remember those with homes of
 glass, Should seldom throw a stone; If